-It was 1986, an early and cold January morning in Indianapolis.
-I was excited and ready to go to the hospital to have our second baby!
-In anticipation of the birth we’d taken our 4 year old, Michelle, over to my mom’s house the night before.
-So off to the hospital we went with my suitcase, purse, 35mm camera, 2 rolls of film, and a heart full of excitement.
+It was a cold January morning in 1986 but I got up early and was excited to go to the hospital to have our second baby!
+Everything seemed to be going right on schedule.
+I had my suitcase packed, the house was clean, and the night before we had taken our 4-year-old, Michelle, over to my mom’s house to spend the night.
+So off to the hospital we went with my suitcase, purse, 35-mm camera, two rolls of film, and a heart full of excitement.
 On the way to the hospital I nervously loaded my camera with a roll of film.
 Three days later I discovered I’d loaded it wrong and didn’t get the first 36 pictures I thought we’d taken, but that was just the tip of the iceberg.

-We didn’t know for sure if we were having a boy or a girl.
-I’d had two sonograms while I was pregnant but the quality of sonograms wasn’t like the quality we have today.
+I had two sonograms while I was pregnant but the quality of sonograms wasn’t so great in 1985.
 They told us in the first sonogram that we were having a girl and in the second sonogram that we were having a boy.
-We figured the second one was the right one since it was the latest, so we were looking forward to having a new baby boy!
+We figured the second one was the right one since it was the latest, so we were anticipating a baby boy.

 A little over three hours later the doctor said, “It’s a girl!”
 So much for that second sonogram!
 Ha!
 But having another girl meant we didn’t have to buy baby boy clothes.
-Besides, baby girl clothes are so much cuter than baby boy clothes (at least back then) and we already had plenty of baby girl clothes!
+Besides, baby girl clothes are so much cuter than baby boy clothes (at least back then) and we already had plenty of baby girl clothes.
 After only a few moments of holding her they took her to the warming table.
-They wrapped her tight in a receiving blanket and I got to hold her again before they took her off the the nursery.
-She was a beautiful baby; I loved her immediately.
+They wrapped her tight in a receiving blanket and I got to hold her again before they took her off to the nursery.
+She was a beautiful baby and I loved her immediately.

-After a short time in recovery I was taken to my room and I was just about to doze off to sleep when the doctor came in.
+After a short time in recovery, I was taken to my room and I was just about to doze off to sleep when the doctor came in.
 He had a team of doctors with him so I was a little surprised at that.
-He then proceeded to tell me that our daughter was born with Spina Bifida, actually a lipomyelomeningocele, which is a golf ball size fatty tumor that’s attached to her spinal cord.
-He further explained that she’d probably have difficulty walking, problems with her bladder and that she’ll need surgery soon, and maybe several surgeries down the road.
+He then proceeded to tell me that our daughter was born with spina bifida, actually a lipomyelomeningocele, which is a golf ball-sized fatty tumor that was attached to her spinal cord.
+He further explained that she’d probably have difficulty walking, problems with her bladder, and that she would need surgery soon, and maybe several surgeries down the road.
 I didn’t really grasp all that he was telling me; it was a lot to absorb.

-Then, later that very day, I got a phone call on the hospital room phone from the doctors office where I’d taken my mom earlier in the month.
-She told me that all the test results were in and that based on the tests the doctor was diagnosing her with Alzheimer’s Disease, and that it was incurable.
+Then, a couple of hours later, I got a phone call on the hospital room phone.
+It was the doctor’s office where I’d taken my mom earlier in the month.
+The nurse told me that all the test results were in and that, based on the tests, the doctor diagnosed my mom with Alzheimer’s Disease, and that it was incurable.

-In a matter of a few hours, my world had been turned upside down.
-From the excitement of giving birth to the fear of what the future held for my newborn daughter and my mom.
-I laid awake all night, crying and praying.
+Within a matter of just a few hours, my world had been turned upside down.
+From the excitement of giving birth to the fear of what the future held for both my newborn daughter and for my mom, I layed awake all night, crying and praying.
 By the second night in the hospital, I still couldn’t sleep and I began to hallucinate; it was too much to handle, between the hormones, my newborn, my mom, and at this point I hadn’t slept for going on nearly 36 hours.
 I cried out for God to give me peace and for the nurse to give me something to help me fall asleep.

-I recognized that I needed help; I needed God’s help; I needed the prayers of God’s people.
+I recognized that I needed help; I needed God’s help; I needed prayer.
+I was so very distraught.

 “Therefore confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous person is powerful and effective.”
 James 5:16

-The next few years were filled with hospital and doctor visits, surgeries and clinics for our little girl and at the same time, my mother faded away ever-so-slowly into the ravages of Alzheimer’s Disease.
-I was glad my mom got to come stay with and near us for extended periods of time when she was in the early to mid stages of the disease.
-Her sweet and gentle spirit was still with her during these stages.
+The next few years were filled with hospital and doctor visits, surgeries and clinics for our Megan, and at the same time my mother was fading away ever so slowly due to the ravages of Alzheimer’s Disease.
+My mom came to stay with us for extended periods of time when she was in the early stages of the disease, and in a care facility near us in the middle stages.
+Her sweet and gentle spirit was still with her during this time.

-Through these years I learned that it was in the days of burden and prayer for my daughter and my mom that I drew closer to God.
-He drew me from my independence to be more dependent on Him.
-I was a very independent person and God knew I needed to change.
+Through these years I learned that it was in these days of burden and prayer for my daughter and my mom that I drew closer to God.
+He gently drew me away from my self-dependence and taught me to be more dependent on Him.
+Even though I was a Christian, my natural bent was toward independence.
+God knew I needed to change and He was using this time to teach me to lean on Him instead.

-“He uses difficulty to strengthen and correct believers and eventually as a tool in achieving His plan.”
-Charles Stanley
+“He uses difficulty to strengthen and correct believers, and eventually, as a tool in achieving His plan.”
+Dr. Charles Stanley

-In our daughter’s early years, it seemed like everything was going to work out ok for her.
-We had a lot of support, a lot of good doctors and clinics, and many of her teachers would tell me what a great attitude she had.
-But the overall reality is that she has had a difficult life with Spina Bifida; it takes it’s toll both physically and emotionally.
+In our daughter’s early years, we had a lot of support, a lot of good doctors and clinics, and many of her teachers would tell me what a great attitude she had.
+But the overall reality is that she has had a difficult life with spina bifida; it has taken its toll both physically and emotionally.
 Little did I realize how difficult her life would be as they wheeled her off to her first neurosurgery when she was barely a month old.
-I’ll never forget how, after that first surgery, her face was pale and shiny like a China doll as she laid on the hospital bed motionless.
-I thought for an instant that she didn’t make it; my heart stood still, but then the doctor assured us she was ok.
+I’ll never forget how, after that first surgery, her face was pale and shiny like a china doll as she lay on the hospital bed motionless.
+I thought for an instant that she didn’t make it; my heart stood still, but then the doctor assured us she was okay.
 She had a second and third neurosurgery at age 4, a fourth neurosurgery at age 5, and a fifth neurosurgery at age 16.
-And this was in addition to numerous clinic visits, tests, bladder procedures, physical therapy, feet surgeries and castings over the span of much of her childhood and teen years.
+And this was in addition to numerous clinic visits, tests, bladder procedures, physical therapy, foot surgeries and castings over the span of much of her childhood and teen years.

-I’m thankful for all the prayers for her over the years, and actually would appreciate your prayers for her still today.
-As an adult with Spina Bifida she wears legs braces to walk but gets around nowadays mostly by wheelchair.
-She also has chronic back pain, chronic bladder and kidney infections, and various other related medical issues.
-Everyday simple things that most people take for granted, like walking, bathing, house cleaning, grocery shopping, etc., all are daily challenges for her.
-On top of all of this, and by the grace of God, she is also the mother of two beautiful children.
+I’m thankful for all the prayers prayed for her and for God’s loving care over her over the years.
+As an adult with Spina Bifida, Megan continues to need prayer.
+She wears leg braces but gets around by wheelchair.
+She has chronic back pain, bladder and kidney infections, and various other spina bifida-related medical issues.
+Everyday, simple tasks that most people take for granted, like walking, bathing, house cleaning, grocery shopping, etc. are daily challenges for her.
+On top of all of this, and by the grace of God, she is also a wife to her husband John, and mother of their two children, Landon and Livia.

-I thought, what a difference that would make in people’s lives.
+I thought, what a difference that would make in everyone’s life.
 What a difference it’s made in mine.

 Dear Aunt Elaine, This is such a ❤️ heart felt story.
 It is so very touching.